 Melissa Geil is an academic and freelance writer.
 Her areas interest for her writing and research include disability studies, early modern literature, education, gender studies, and environmental justice.

 Annadele Herman is a laboratory scientist at Duke University Hospital.
 She can frequently be found traversing a mountain summit, willing seeds to germinate, or building furniture.
-She lives in Durham, NC with a blurry toddler, tolerant husband, and, often, a foster puppy or three.
+She lives in Durham, NC with a blurry toddler, tolerant husband, often, a foster puppy or three.

 Antionette Kerr is a syndicated columnist, lover of poetry and a nonprofit consultant.